At least 24 killed in Pakistan train station bomb blast, police say

 The BLA seeks independence for Balochistan, a province of about 15-million people that borders Afghanistan to the north and Iran to the west.
 The BLA is the biggest of several ethnic insurgent groups battling the government, saying it unfairly exploits the province's rich gas and mineral resources.

-Senior superintendent of police operations Muhammad Baloch said the blast seemed to be a suicide bomb and that investigations were under way for more information.
+Senior superintendent of police operations Muhammad Baloch said the blast seemed to be a suicide bomb and investigations were under way.

 “The blast took place inside the railway station when the Peshawar-bound express was about to leave for its destination,” Baloch said.

-The assaults in August were the most widespread in years by militants fighting a decades-long insurgency to win secession of the resource-rich southwestern province, home to major China-led projects such as a port and a gold and copper mine.
+The assaults in August were the most widespread in years by militants fighting a decades-long insurgency to win secession for the province, home to major China-led projects such as a port and a gold and copper mine.

 Reuters